What is the Florida Pro Bono Law School Challenge?

 - The legal aid organization that hosts the case will contact you and your student.

 Is the case mine once I receive a match email?

 A match email means that a student and a lawyer are both interested in the same case.
 The program will now reach out to you and answer any questions you have about the case.
 If all parties agree that this case is appropriate, the program will provide the necessary information for the student and lawyer to begin work.
 If the case is not an appropriate fit, then the program may invite you to work on another case or you may choose another case from the Florida Pro Bono Law School Challenge.

 What if I have matched with a student/alum, but have not been contacted by the legal aid program?

 Legal aid programs work to place multiple pro bono cases on a timely basis.
-If it has been more than a week since you matched and you’ve not heard from the program, please call Claud Nelson at 407-960-7000.
+If it has been more than a week since you matched and you haven’t heard from the program, please call Claud Nelson at 407-960-7000.

 I didn’t attend a Florida law school.
-Can I still mentor a student?
+Can I still partner with a student?

 Of course!
 Just choose the Florida law school that you’d like to support (they will earn 1 point for your participation).

 I’m not a licensed lawyer in the state of Florida.
 Can I still participate?